securefederatedai/openfl-contrib/research/Sketching-based workflow/README.md

 ## Sketching Primer

-Before diving into the code, here is a high‐level overview of CountSketch without heavy math:
+Before diving into the code, here is a high‐level (simplified) overview of CountSketch without heavy math:

 1. **Goal:** Reduce a long vector of numbers (length n) to a much shorter “sketch” (length m) so it’s faster to send over the network.